Ideal 3 Day Amsterdam Itinerary: 72hrs to See All the Highlight

 Visiting with my mum and dad this time (oh how things have changed!), it was actually great to remember the city this time and to be able to get out and explore its many attractions… enough said!

-The thing I did therefore when I reached Amsterdam this time – and the tip I’d give you when visiting this city too – is to pick yourself up an I amsterdam City Card.
+The thing I did therefore when I reached Amsterdam this time – and the tip I’d give you when visiting this city too – is to pick yourself up an I Amsterdam City Card.

 If you’re going to be visiting lots of the city’s museums and galleries, then this is going to save you tons of cash, as well as help you jump the queues and provide you with free public transport, all of which will make your trip easier and less stressful… not to mention cheaper!